NelzkieCoder/CodeAndWave/_posts/2018-03-18-java-8-lambda.md

 }
 ```

 With just that simple task we have to type a lot.
-For small code base that is not a problem but think about large code base with hundreads of lines of code and many classes.
+For small code base that is not a problem but think about large code base with hundreds of lines of code and many classes.
 Now what if we don't want to create a **new class to make the implementation of the interface** or we don't want to make an **anonymous inner class** like the one we did to define **bark2**?
 What if we just want this single piece of code and pass it around like a value in a variable?
-Fortunately we can on Java 8.
+Fortunately, we can on Java 8.

 ```java
  lambdaBark = () -> System.out.println("Woof woof Lambda");